Roman2K/metacli/README.md

 and options, dynamically extrapolates those from regular method definitions.
 Generates concise usage messages upon --help and invalid calls.

+Command descriptions may be specified as method documentation.

 ## Example

 ```sh